Unveiling the Mysteries of 2√5: A Deep Dive into Irrational Numbers

 -

 Physics and Engineering: Many physical phenomena involve square roots, and 2√5 might appear in solutions to equations describing certain processes or systems.
-For example, certain calculations related to oscillations or wave propagation might involve this number.
+As an example, certain calculations related to oscillations or wave propagation might involve this number.

 -